 - Political Ideologies: Idea Systems

 - Special Fee:

 Course DescriptionCovers sources, strengths and weaknesses of contemporary ideologies, and the conditions which lead to conflict or to cooperation among them.
 Includes liberalisms, conservatisms, socialisms, fascisms, and other idea systems.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.